pagopa/aks-helm-cert-mounter-blueprint/docs/ARCHITECTURE.md

 * which kind of secret or certificate to load
 * setup azure information to contact the key vault

-All the operations are done via the Managed Pod Identity that allows the connection
+All the operations are done via the WorkloadIdentity Identity that allows the connection

 ### Documentation